From Interaction to Impact: Towards Safer AI Agents Through Understanding and Evaluating Mobile UI Operation Impacts: Building a Taxonomy of UI Impacts

 \subsection{Author-designed Preliminary Taxonomy}

 Prior to the workshop sessions, the research team met and developed an initial version of a taxonomy designed to categorize the potential impacts of UI actions.
-The team achieved the initial taxonomy through a pilot workshop study to look at screenshots from existing datasets and brainstorm factors that would affect their decisions on why or why not an action has impact.
+The team achieved the initial taxonomy through a pilot workshop study to look at screenshots from existing datasets (AndroidControl~\cite{Li2024OnTE} and MoTIF~\cite{Burns2022ADF}) and brainstorm factors that would affect their decisions on why or why not an action has impact.
 To make it possible to model and categorize the broad concept of ``impact,'' the research team grounded the definition of ``impact'' to be any real world consequences that result directly from active user-initiated actions (e.g., clicking a confirm button or taking a screenshot).
+We define ``action'' here as a sequence of singular UI operations, like tapping or swiping, leading to a final execution, like clicking a submission button.
 Any subtle or passive impact caused by underlying technologies behind the scene is not within our research scope.
 For example, scrolling through social media might cause future recommended feeds to change, but we are excluding these kind of impacts which are not caused actively by users.
-We hope to build a taxonomy to categorize the user-initiated active impact as a first step to understand the consequences of a UI action.
+The goal of creating our taxonomy was to categorize and understand the consequences of user-initiated UI actions.
 We structured this initial taxonomy around the following key domains:

 \begin{itemize} \item \textbf{User Intent:} This domain captures the high-level objectives that users aim to achieve through their interactions with the UI.
 The initial taxonomy identified several categories of intent, including information retrieval, transaction execution, communication, configuration, and navigation or tutorial activities.